zain_

 What I carry forward

-Systems work is trust work — the library only matters if designers and developers believe it will hold.
+Systems work is trust work.
+The library only matters if designers and developers believe it will hold.
 Sitting on the BPO floor taught me more about component constraints than any audit spreadsheet; the one-sentence theming rule did more than the four hundred tokens underneath it.
 Simple, enforceable rules beat comprehensive, ignorable ones.